jailkey/MoldJS/README.md

 	}
 );
 ```
-All dependecies in external Seed will loaded from the external repository.
+All dependecies in the external Seed will loaded from the external repository.
 The path of the external repository can include another domain, cause Seeds will loaded via JSONP.

-##Use diffrent dna
+##Use different dna
 The dna of a Seed defines how the Seed will be executed, the dna can preparse code, inject dependecies, check the interface or excute special seed property.
 Simply put, it defines a pattern.